DHTMLX/docs-diagram/docs/api/editor/autoplacement_property.md

 # autoplacement

 :::info
 The **autoplacement** property works only in the default mode of the editor (*type:"default"*) and only for shapes
 :::

 ### Description

-@short: optional, an object with configuration settings for auto-placement of shapes
+@short: Optional, an object with configuration settings for auto-placement of shapes

 ### Usage